Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Introduction

-Over the last two decades, a host of magnetic materials~\cite{roessler2006spontaneous, neubauer2009topological, nagaosa2013topological, fert2017magnetic, tokura2020magnetic} have been discovered which exhibit topologically nontrivial magnetic textures, including skyrmion crystals, disordered skyrmion arrays, and hedgehog crystals.
-The most common examples are systems with broken inversion symmetry where the interplay between ferromagnetic exchange and bulk or interfacial Dzyloshinskii-Moriya interaction (DMI) stabilizes skyrmions.
-Competing interactions other than DMI may also be responsible for stabilizing skyrmions in some centrosymmetric materials~\cite{tokura2020magnetic}.

-Although the topological Hall effect has by far been the best studied transport signal in magnets with topological spin textures, experiments suggest that thermoelectric and thermal transport also probe the topology of skyrmion phases~\cite{shiomi2013topological, hirschberger2020topological, kolincio2021large, scarioni2021thermoelectric, macy2021magnetic, zhang2021topological}.
-Materials that harbor isolated skyrmions are promising platforms for novel information storage technologies.
-This provides a strong motivation for understanding transport in these systems in addition to the fundamental interest in understanding novel Berry phase effects in materials.
+Over the last two decades, a host of magnetic materials~\cite{roessler2006spontaneous, neubauer2009topological, nagaosa2013topological, fert2017magnetic, tokura2020magnetic} have been discovered to exhibit topologically nontrivial magnetic textures, including skyrmion crystals, disordered skyrmion arrays, and hedgehog crystals.
+These topological textures are most common in systems with broken inversion symmetry.
+In such systems, skyrmions are stabilized by the interplay between ferromagnetic exchange and bulk or interfacial Dzyaloshinskii-Moriya interaction.
+Some centrosymmetric crystals may also harbor skyrmions.
+In these crystals, other competing interactions are responsible for skyrmion stability ~\cite{tokura2020magnetic}.
+Although the topological Hall effect has by far been the best studied transport signal in these magnets, experiments suggest that thermoelectric and thermal transport also probe the topology of skyrmion phases in addition to a texture's scalar spin chirality~\cite{shiomi2013topological, hirschberger2020topological, kolincio2021large, scarioni2021thermoelectric, macy2021magnetic, zhang2021topological}.

-This paper focuses on developing a single unified framework to understand the total Hall response, and its thermal and thermoelectric counterparts, distinct from the separate theoretical approaches for the ordinary, anomalous, and topological contributions that have been used in the past.
-The semiclassical approach is the natural way to take into account both the momentum-space and real-space Berry curvatures on an equal footing.
-One then also has to incorporate all phase-space Berry curvatures, as it is not obvious a priori that one can ignore mixed (real- and momentum-space) Berry curvatures.
-As we shall see, the mixed curvatures are necessary for understanding the thermal counterpart to the electrical Hall response.
-We build here on our previous work~\cite{verma2022unified,addison2023theory} and go beyond it in several ways as discussed at the end of this Section.
+We present here a comprehensive semiclassical theory of electrical, thermal, and thermoelectric transport in the presence of Berry curvatures in phase space, thus taking into account both real-space and momentum-space on an equal footing.
+The main focus of our work is to understand the thermal currents that arise in magnets with topological textures when perturbed by an electrochemical or temperature gradient.
+This complements our previous work on the Hall effects~\cite{verma2022unified} and thermoelectric transport~\cite{addison2023theory} in the presence of arbitrary Berry curvature.
+Thermal transport currents are challenging to compute~\cite{luttinger1964theory, cooper1997thermoelectric}, and anomalous thermal transport has only been explored theoretically in a few contexts~\cite{qin2011Energy,onoda2006theory,sugimoto2007gauge,shitade2014heat,shitade2014theory}.
+We build upon the semiclassical theory~\cite{xiao2010berry} developed in ref.~\cite{xiao2020unified} to explore thermal transport in systems hosting topological spin textures.